TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 <ul>
 <li>Updated kernel to 4.19.83</li>
 <li>This kernel includes a number of fixes to USB and other drivers -- if you were having trouble with USB v22 is worth a try for you!</li>
+<li>You can now force an update in the updater even if you are at the latest version.
+You can use this if you think something may have gone wrong during an update or you are troubleshooting and want to reload the firmware/kernel modules.</li>
 <li>Fixed issue where lightdm service (used by xubuntu-desktop) would not load properly</li>
 <li>Added bootcode.bin to /boot/firmware to allow older Pis to boot the image (3B+ confirmed to work so far, others need testing)</li>
 <li>Added README documentation to /boot/firmware/overlays folder for documentation inside dtoverlay command</li>